Become a master composter

-The Master Composter Brisbane training is a four-day course held over four weeks at different community gardens across the city.
-Attendance at each training session is required.
+The Master Composter Brisbane training is a two-day course and attendance at each training day is required.

-Following completion of the training sessions, participants are required to use their new skills by completing 40 hours of volunteer work on organic recycling in the community to complete the course.
+Following the completion of the training course, participants are required to use their new skills by completing 20 hours of volunteer work on organic recycling in the community before receiving their Master Composter certificate.

 The course will provide in-depth training on:

 - composting methods

 - other organic recycling techniques (such as worm farming, bokashi)

 Participants will be provided with a Master Composter workbook to keep as a reference.

 To be considered for the course you must:

 - have current working knowledge of composting or worm farming, either composting at your own home or at a community garden

 - be willing and able to attend two full days of training